logseq/awesome-logseq/README.md

 - [logseq13-full-house](https://github.com/stdword/logseq13-full-house-plugin) by stdword — Logseq Templates you will really love ❤️
 - [logseq-plugin-bullet-threading](https://github.com/pengx17/logseq-plugin-bullet-threading) by pengx17 - Add bullet threading to your active blocks in Logseq
 - [logseq-jira](https://github.com/adyscorpius/logseq-jira) by adyscorpius - Update Jira ticket details in your active blocks in Logseq.
+- [logseq-gallery](https://github.com/CorrectRoadH/logseq-gallery) by CorrectRoad - provides a gallery view for query.

 See <https://xyhp915.github.io/logseq-marketplace-table/> and filter to `Plugins` for a full list

 ## 🤝 Third Party Integrations